 Heineken Nederland B.V.

-Heineken Hoek’s new plans form an integral part of the urban renewal plans currently being implemented in and around Leidseplein.
+The building is not a listed monument on a national or municipal level.
+The building has a very limited historical value.
+Heineken Hoek‚Äôs new plans form an integral part of the urban renewal plans currently being implemented in and around Leidseplein.
+Heineken Hoek‚Äôs new design was carefully created to blend in with its new setting, in close consultation with Amsterdam‚Äôs spatial planning department.
 The new design adds a certain calm and coherency to the square‚Äôs look and feel, thanks to its transparency, the use of high-grade durable materials and harmonization with neighbouring buildings.

 Heineken Hoek’s new design was carefully created to blend in with its new setting, in close consultation with Amsterdam’s spatial planning department.
 The design also conformed with the city council’s urban-planning framework for Leidseplein, as well as other criteria for the city centre as a whole, as formulated in its policy document.

 In 2011, a competition was organised for the design of a new building at the Heineken Hoek site.
 In collaboration between Caransa Groep and Heineken Nederland and in close consultation with the Municipality of Amsterdam, our design was selected.